• Home

 If you want to attend, know that this is one of the busiest festivals in Taiwan.
 Proper planning is recommended as it will be a long and tiresome journey to get there and back.
 Trains fill up quickly, and your chances of finding accommodation in Shifen during the festival will be almost impossible.
 If you must stay overnight, your best chance of finding a hotel room will be in nearby Jiufen or Keelung.

-The 2023 Pingxi Sky Lantern Festival will be held at Shifen Sky Lantern Square on Feb 5, and on Feb 11 at Pingxi Junior High School.
-The festival will run from 6-8:30 pm at both venues.
+The 2023 Pingxi Sky Lantern Festival was held at Shifen Sky Lantern Square on Feb 5, and on Feb 11 at Pingxi Junior High School.
+The festival ran from 6-8:30 pm at both venues.
 For more details, see the official website.

 Soak in a Hot Spring